 Once again, JD Wetherspoon topped the table with Wahaca, Zizzi and Wagamama close behind.
 Pizza Hut take the unenviable bottom slot on the table, with McDonald's and Hungry Horse narrowly avoiding the spot.

 Are you surprised by the results?
-Our 'secret diner' families were and 88% of parents feel that children’s food just isn’t good enough.
+Our 'secret diner' families were, with parents feeling that children’s food just isn’t good enough.

-2. Make water freely available and stop serving sugary drinks to children
+2) Make water freely available and stop serving sugary or artificially sweetened drinks to children

 As a charity, we rely on the passion and support of people like you.

 We work with farmers, retailers, caterers and government to change the way we farm and eat.

 Give a regular donation, and say ‘yes’ to a food and farming future that supports public health.

 Out to Lunch is part of our wider mission to transform the way we eat.
 Our Food for Life programme works with schools, early years, care homes and hospitals to make good food the easy choice for everyone.
 Find out how you can get involved and join our good food revolution.

 “That was what it was like,” we will say, “living in a country where the politicians didn’t know that food mattered… twitter.com/i/web/status/1…